 The program is open to all students at CECS who are in good academic standing and who are interested in extending their educational experience beyond the classroom.
 The program is open to freshmen and transfer students who have completed at least one semester of study on campus.

-Students can join the program by completing an application form indicating their goals, their commitment to achieving these goals and their vision for incorporating the goals into their education.
+Students can join the program by completing an application form.
 The program is open to all students and has no GPA requirement; however, to receive recognition, the students must accomplish the program elements and spend at least 4 full semesters of active participation.

 - Work on experiential projects that bridge the gap between engineering education and practice.

 - Work on experiential research or design project above and beyond the requirements of the regular curriculum.

 - Receive recognition on your transcripts for participating in the program.

 Please contact the director of the program, Dr. Ghassan Kridli (firstname.lastname@example.org), or the Experiential Honors Liaisons: